-Keeping secrets of any form is not healthy – especially when it is about money.
+Keeping secrets of any form is not healthy, especially about money.
 This goes back to being truthful with your partner.

-If you keep secrets about money and your partner finds out, it’s going to be trouble – believe me.
+If you keep secrets about money and your partner finds out, it will be trouble.

-What to do: Be honest and completely open about every aspect of your finances – your income, assets, liabilities, debts etc – to each other.
+What to do: Be honest and open about an aspect of your finances – your income, assets, liabilities, debts etc. – to each other.

-Maturity really comes handy in marriage.
+Maturity comes in handy in marriage.
 Immaturity makes even the pettiest disagreements escalate into full-blown arguments.

 It makes spouses constantly find faults in each other instead of overlooking them in love.
 Problems in marriage become insurmountable challenges because of immaturity.

 Solutions: Demonstrate acts of maturity towards your partner.
-Overlook little things, talk about issues rather than giving your partner the silent treatment.
+Overlook little things and talk about issues rather than giving your partner the silent treatment.

 Say sorry – whether you’re at your fault or not.
-Be kind – even when you feel your partner does not deserve it, he/she will come to realize how much of a special gift you are soon.
+Be kind – even when you feel your partner does not deserve it, he/she will soon realise how much of a special gift you are.
 Choose to believe the best about your partner.